 2. Use of mechanical equipment in the lakeshore protection zone is permitted only if the equipment does not come in contact with the lake; expose silts or fine materials; or gouge, rut or otherwise damage the lakeshore or vegetation.

-4. Temporary storage of vehicles, trailers, other equipment or construction materials in the lakeshore protection zone is prohibited.
+5. Temporary storage of vehicles, trailers, other equipment or construction materials in the lakeshore protection zone is prohibited.

-K. Docks, Swim Docks, And Floating Trampolines:
+K. Docks, Swim Docks, and Floating Trampolines:

 1. One Dock Allowed: Only one dock is allowed per common waterfront property ownership, unless an individual dwelling is constructed on each separate and legally defined lot with independent water and sewage disposal, in which case one dock is allowed per independent dwelling unit/lot.
-"Common waterfront property ownership" shall be defined as multiple contiguous lots under one family or related ownership, including fractional ownership in a corporation, partnership or other legal entity.
+"Common waterfront property ownership" is defined as multiple contiguous lots under one family or related ownership, including fractional ownership in a corporation, partnership or other legal entity.
 (This does not apply to marina applications.)

-2. Usage Of Dock: Usage of a dock is limited to the properties applied for in the permit application when the dock is nonconforming, or is granted under variance, or is an expanded shared dock granted under subsection K14 of this section.
+2. Usage of Dock: Usage of a dock is limited to the properties applied for in the permit application when the dock is nonconforming, or is granted under variance, or is an expanded shared dock granted under subsection K14 of this section.

 For docks on Whitefish Lake:

 a.
-If the water depth at sixty feet (60') from low water (measured after August 15) is less than four feet (4') in depth, and cannot be moved to a location on the property to achieve four feet (4') depth, then the total dock length may be increased to the point at which water depth equals four feet (4'), but not to exceed one hundred feet (100') in maximum length, including gangway.
+If the water depth at sixty feet (60') from low water (measured after August 15) is less than four feet (4') in depth, and cannot be moved to a location on the property to achieve four feet (4') depth, then the total dock length may be increased with an approved permit to the point at which water depth equals four feet (4'), but not to exceed one hundred feet (100') in maximum length, including gangway.

-9. Anchoring Of Docks: All floating docks shall be suitably anchored to the lake bottom to avoid drift.
+9. Anchoring Of Docks: All floating docks must be suitably anchored to the lake bottom to avoid drift.
 Anchoring methods are limited to cable, galvanized chain or nylon or polypropylene rope attached to a suitable clean weight such as solid clean concrete, rock or steel blocks or a temporary pipe and post system which allows the dock sections to slide up and down.

 11. Abandoned Docks: It is a violation of these regulations to abandon docks or to otherwise allow docks or dock remnants to float out onto the lake unsecured.